 There is almost not a single topic about being smart online that Josh does not cover.
 Visit his Youtube page and you will see what I mean 🙂

-I don’t consider myself an expert or an influencer rather a learner.
+I don’t consider myself an expert or a digital family influencer rather a learner.
 Through this blog, I share with you what I learn and I hope you find it useful 🙂

 If you have anyone else you think should be added on this list then please leave a comment.

 PSSST, don’t forget to pin this